-And while high-speed connections may still be a little sketchy in the far-flung regions of the Arctic and Antarctic, progress in the area of digital technology is rapid, and you can expect to be connected on demand very soon.
+And while high-speed connections may still be a little sketchy in the far-flung regions of the Arctic and Antarctic, progress in the area of digital technology is rapid.
+You can expect to be connected on demand very soon.
 In whichever maritime destination you find yourself.

 We should expect this, of course.
 There are many reasons why the internet on board cruise ships is a good thing.
 Essential these days.
 Not least for technical, operational, and maritime safety.
-In addition, the crew working away from their families for months on end, need to stay in touch easily.
+In addition, the crew working away from their families for months must stay in touch easily.

-Cruise passengers have long come to expect the option of internet access onboard via mobile phone or tablet.
+Cruise passengers have long come to expect internet access onboard via mobile phone or tablet.
 However, while free WiFi is the norm in hotels worldwide, it is not the same for cruise ships.
 Maritime connection costs money, and the cruise ship will charge guests for internet service.

 In some instances, you can get free WiFi on cruise ships.
 Most often, this is if you book a cabin in a higher price bracket, such as a suite.
 Or if you manage to grab that campaign offer at just the right time to include the WiFi package as part of your basic cruise price.

 But most often, it’s a service we will pay for.
 And it can be expensive.
 However, the beauty of internet packages on board cruise ships is that they are optional.
 That means you could well do without it.
 Right?

 If you are wavering on the undecided whether you want or need to be connected on board, here are three reasons why it makes sense not to buy internet packages.
 Consider this:

 1. Only sometimes do you get what you pay for